marbl/canu/documentation/source/parameter-reference.rst

   Only correct the longest reads up to this coverage; default 40

 corFilter <string="expensive">
-  Method to filter short reads from correction; 'quick' or 'expensive'
+  Method to filter short reads from correction; 'quick' or 'expensive' or 'none'

 falconSense
   Path to fc_consensus.py or falcon_sense.bin